How to Care for a Loved One with Cancer©

 Carefully monitor your loved one's bowel movements and intervene as needed to prevent likely distress from occurring.
 Be proactive with stool softeners, laxatives and enemas to alleviate constipation caused by immobility and pain meds.
 Remember that even when your loved one's food intake is limited that a certain amount of bowel movement should still occur.
 Urinary output needs to be measured also to monitor for "UTIs" (urinary tract infections) that require immediate treatment and other changes in kidney function.
 Fewer intakes of fluids and food will simply mean less urine output.
 Should urinary retention become an issue then you will need to discuss catheterizations with physician.
 If urinary incontinence becomes a problem then use of adult diapers, disposable bed pads and meticulous skin care will be necessary.
 Preferably use washable bed pads because they are more comfortable for your loved one and they double as a practical lifting or turning pad.
 Order all disposables including gloves, bed pads and diapers when possible in bulk to ensure there are always plenty on hand and also reduce costs.

 Home medical equipment and devices are aimed at maximizing your loved one's safety and independence simultaneously as well as hugely benefiting you, the caregiver, with extra help and support.
 Security poles at the bedside or in bathroom along with grab bars are excellent devices to assist with your loved one's mobility.
 Bedrails and trapeze bars offer additional bed mobility.
 Bath seats, raised toilet seats and frames are critical to secure your loved one's safety and independence in the bathroom.
 Canes, walkers and rollators can all serve purposes at different times depending on your loved one's mobility needs.
 Geri-chair recliners transport and standard wheelchairs allow for travel comfort and enable further mobility.
-The CarePathways e-store offers many products that assist in caring for a dying loved one.
+The CarePathways e-store offers many products that assist in caring for a loved one with cancer.

 We will discuss in Part II how your home care and hospice nurse can assist you with purchasing, leasing or borrowing needed equipment for use at home that will support you as the caregiver, enhance your loved one's dignity and ensure his or her safety.